SS South Steyne: Description

-She has a riveted steel hull, steel superstructure to sun deck level, steel bulwarks, teak decks and wheelhouses, eight watertight bulk-heads, bar keel, double bottom under engine only.
+She has a riveted steel hull, steel superstructure to sun deck level, steel bulwarks, teak decks and wheelhouses, eight watertight bulkheads, bar keel, double bottom under engine only.
 The steel superstructure rises to sun deck level, with teak decks and wheelhouses.
 She has two funnels including a dummy containing a water tank.

 Construction and delivery

 The Port Jackson and Manly Steamship Co.
 Ltd. was the best known of the Sydney ferry operators and was renowned for the large and comfortable steamers that it ran to the seaside suburb and resort of Manly.
 Patronage was growing steadily in the 1930s and to increase fleet capacity and vessel speed the Port Jackson Co. ordered a new ferry boat.
 In December 1936 the General Manager of the Port Jackson Co., Walter Leslie Dendy went to Britain to study sea transportation, propulsion techniques and to order a new ferry.
 By March 1937, seven shipbuilders had submitted tenders.

 The contract was awarded to the Scottish shipbuilder Henry Robb Ltd in Leith, Scotland for a steam reciprocating ship.
 The engine was built by Harland & Wolff, Belfast.
-The keel of the vessel was laid at Robb's Leith Yard in October 1937, and the SS South Steyne was launched on 1 April 1938.
+The keel of the vessel was laid at Robb's Leith Yard in October 1937, and South Steyne was launched on 1 April 1938.
 The name of the vessel came from the promenade behind the ocean beach at Manly.

 She set off on 7 July with seventeen crew on board and with her vulnerable areas boarded up.
 Bringing her to Australia was Pedder and Mylchreest Ltd. of London and Captain R. M. Beadie was the master for the 22000 km voyage.
 Beedie returned to England after the voyage.
 Also on the voyage was Captain A. E. Rowlings, who acted as first officer who went to England to take delivery of the vessel on behalf of the owner, and Captain C. Henderson, the second officer, who was reported by The Sydney Morning Herald to be a native of Manly.

 Passing through the Mediterranean in the lead up to World War II, she was checked first by French then Italian warships, and later a submarine.
 In the Suez Canal, the Canal Authority held her up as she did not have the correct masts and cable handling gear.
 She was eventually let through but without priority having to let other vessels pass.
 Waiting for a passing tanker, she was washed aground into the mud.
 Under tow by a French tug in an attempt to dislodge her, a line was caught up in her bow propeller which had to be removed by divers.
 She was further delayed by sandstorms and heavy seas in the Red Sea, however, she performed well in the south-west monsoon.
 South Steyne first sighted Australia in August, and after 64 days from Leith, she arrived at midday in Sydney on 9 September.